yangjc/template-parser/readme.md

     ##[ echo-end ]##

-Some rules:

-1. Blank character after `echo` is required.
-1. No empty lines between *echo statements*.

-In this case, "line 3" will be rewritten:
+In this case, "line 3" will be rewritten, because "line 3" is separated by blank line (not continuous anymore):

     ##[ echo line 1: echo statements beginning]##
     ##[ echo line 2: OK, continuous echo statement]##